- Answer questions about the story's plot, demonstrating their understanding of the novel

 - Optional: Projector to display online activities

-- Bookmark the Holes Flashlight Readers Activity: The Treasure of Green Lake on the computers students will use.
+- Bookmark The Treasure of Green Lake from Holes: A Flashlight Readers Activity on the computers students will use.

-- Make hard copies of the Cause-and-Effect Graphic Organizer (PDF) for the class.
+- Make hard copies of the Cause-and-Effect Graphic Organizer printable for the class.

 Step 1: Discuss with students the role cause and effect have in the story's plot.
 Remind students that an effect is what happens and a cause is why it happens.
 Point out that Stanley actually believes that the reason, or cause, of his being sent to Camp Green Lake was the result (effect) of the curse on his great-great grandfather.
 Create a two-column table on the chalkboard and provide examples of other cause-and-effect relationships from Holes: